Navi434/OIBSIP_taskno.2/README.md

 This is a Tribute Page for BTS (Bangtan Sonyeondan), a South Korean band.

-This project is part of the Oasis internship Certification under the Responsive Web Design Projects section.
+This project is part of the Oasis internship Certification under the Web Development and web Design Projects section.

 The tribute page is fully responsive.